chef/chef-web-docs/content/unified_mode.md

 ### Elimination of Lazy Constructs

-Several aspects of the Chef Language still work, but are no longer useful in Unified Mode.
+Several aspects of the Chef Infra Language still work, but are no longer useful in Unified Mode.
 The need for `lazy` blocks is entirely eliminated.
 The need to lazy ruby code via a `ruby_block` is also eliminated.

 ### Rescue Blocks And Other Ruby Constructs Work Correctly